Toni Abela: Labour Party Deputy Leader (Party Affairs) (2008 - 2016)

 During the 2013 General Election campaign a recording emerged of Abela's admitting knowledge to a large quantity of cocaine being kept at a Labour Party club.
 The recording infers that, rather than reporting the matter to the police, Abela personally dealt with it internally.
 However, the Police Commissioner stated that there was no case against Toni Abela.

+Civil Court Judge

+Abela was nominated by the Government of Malta to serve as a member of the European Court of Auditors but this nomination was rejected.

+From 2016 until retirement he served as a judge presiding over the First Hall of the Civil Court of Malta.

+Commissioner for Standards of the Judiciary

+On 12 December 2025, Toni Abela was sworn in as Malta’s first Commissioner for Standards of the Judiciary, in charge of investigating ethical breaches and public complaints against judges and magistrates and submit findings to the Chief Justice and Justice Minister (not to re-evaluate court sentences).
+Abela was appointed by the Commission for the Administration of Justice of Malta, following legislative amendments aimed to enhance public trust in the judiciary.